 Help Beautify and Green the District this Summer

-Be a part of the 2014 Vincent Gray, Green Zone Environmental Program (GZEP).
+Be a part of the, Green Zone Environmental Program (GZEP).

 Job Announcement - Applications Now Being Accepted

-Mayor Vincent C. Gray and the District Department of the Environment (DDOE) announce the 2014 Green Zone Environmental Program (GZEP), a summer work experience for District youth, age 14-21, interested in gaining job readiness and life skills training.
+The District Department of the Environment (DDOE) announce the 2015 Green Zone Environmental Program (GZEP), a summer work experience for District youth, age 14-21, interested in gaining job readiness and life skills training.
 GZEP Supervisors are sought to help motivate, educate, and lead youth workers.
 Job openings, including responsibilities and qualifications, are shown below:

 Ward Managers Qualifications: A minimum of two or more years of college education or a BA or graduate degree, with project/program management experience is preferred.
 Excellent written and verbal communication skills and attention to detail are mandatory.
 Previous experience working with youth population and/or on environmental issues required.
 Please note: All persons hired must complete a drug test and criminal background check by the DC Metropolitan Police Department.
 Must have a valid driver’s license.